core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

   A reason (and, currently, the only known) to actually send a Request-Hash in a response are non-traditional responses as described in {{?I-D.bormann-core-responses}}, which in terms of that document are non-matching to the request (and thus easily usable);
-  the request hash in the response allows populating caches (see below) and decryption of the response in deterministic request contexts.
+  the request hash in the response allows populating caches (see below) and decryption of the response in Deterministic Request contexts.
   In the context of non-traditional responses, a matching request's Request-Hash can be inferred from its value in the response.

 * A proxy MAY use any fresh cached response from the selected server to respond to a request with the same Request-Hash;